Most Frequently Asked Questions

 What is the Electro-Acuscope/Myopulse System?

-The Electro-Acuscope is a highly sophisticated electronic medical instrument which is designed to scan and treat many types of electrical stimulators called TENS (Transcutaneous Electrical Nerve Stimulation).
+The Electro-Acuscope is a highly sophisticated electronic medical instrument which is designed to scan and treat many types of painful conditions.
+It is one of a class of electrical stimulators called TENS (Transcutaneous Electrical Nerve Stimulation).
 TENS means that the instrument uses electricity to reduce pain by stimulating the nervous system of the body without puncturing the skin in any way.
 The Myopulse, companion instrument to the Acuscope, gently stimulates the muscles, tendons and ligaments, reducing spasm, inflammation and strengthening tissue damaged by traumatic injury.
 Together they comprise the most technologically advanced and effective electronic physical therapy equipment available in health care today.

 How do these instruments work?